Qovery/documentation/website/docs/using-qovery.md

 ---
 last_modified_on: "2020-04-19"
 title: Using Qovery
-description: "Everything you need to know to setup Qovery"
+description: "Everything you need to know to configure and use your applications on Qovery"
 sidebar_label: hidden
 hide_pagination: true
 ---

 import Jump from '@site/src/components/Jump';

-This section will cover everythign you need to know to setup Qovery.
-From installation to deployment:
+This section will cover everything you need to know configure and use your applications on Qovery:

-<Jump to="/docs/using-qovery/setup/">Setup</Jump>
+<Jump to="/docs/using-qovery/configuration/">Configuration</Jump>